LappleApple/awesome-leading-and-managing/Hiring-and-Firing.md

   max skill, not average/minimum skill.
 Most programmers prefer interviews to trials/take-homes, even though interviews aren't the best way to evaluate people.

+- [Hiring Without Whiteboards](https://github.com/poteto/hiring-without-whiteboards): by Lauren Tan.
+Lists hundreds of companies that don’t use CS whiteboarding.

+- [A Recipe for an Interview](https://jocelyngoldfein.com/a-recipe-for-an-interview-e4af1211d590): by Jocelyn Goldfein.
+Takeaway: Offers a list of helpful questions for uncovering how candidates (product, engineering, etc.) handle situations related to their application of functional skills/competencies.

+- [Screen Engineers Better with a Debugging Roleplay](https://hackernoon.com/cut-to-the-chase-with-a-debugging-roleplay-d7d49f518157): by Pete Karl II.
+Takeaway: Using a text-based, role-playing debugging game on a phone screen, Localytics doubled their team size within six months.

 ### Firing
 aka, “the hardest thing you’ll ever do as a manager.”
 First are some tips on salvaging an underperformer.
 Then some tips on how to fire.